Depending on what you need, contact your:

 Full travel advice: Local contacts

-The security situation is unstable and could deteriorate further.
-It could worsen with little warning.
+The security situation in Iraq is unstable and could deteriorate with little warning.

 Curfews and other security conditions can change at short notice.